TheBosZ/dabl-dart/README.md

 Any operation that has to talk to the database will return a [Future](https://www.dartlang.org/docs/tutorials/futures/).
 Make sure that your code can handle async operations.

 ### Creation
-To create a new record, just create a new object, set the desired fields and then call "save":
+To create a new record, just create a new object, set the desired fields and then call "save".

 ```dart
 User user = new User();